-In addition to the three (3) files outstanding from the previous fiscal year, CFMWS received 12 new access to information requests in 2021-2022.
-This represents a 20 percent increase of the number of requests received compared with the previous reporting period.
+In addition to the three (3) files outstanding from the previous fiscal year, CFMWS received four (4) new access to information requests in 2022-2023.
+This represents a 66 percent decrease in the number of requests received compared with the previous reporting period.

-Of the 15 requests in progress, 12 files (80 percent) were closed in 2021-2022, and three (3) cases were carried-over to the next reporting period.
-This represents a 71 percent increase of the number of requests closed compared with the previous fiscal year.
+Of the seven (7) requests in progress, six (6) files (85.7 percent) were closed in 2022-2023, and one (1) case was carried-over to the next reporting period.
 Chart I provides an overview of the volume of requests processed by CFMWS over the past five (5) fiscal years.